-In the ever-changing world of work especially post-pandemic, it is more important than ever to keep your knowledge of the latest developments in your sector, and your skills up to date.
-So right now is a good time to take stock of your skillset and think about how you can demonstrate up-to-date skills and abilities.
-By doing so you can improve your performance at work and demonstrate your own commitment to your continuous professional development.
+In the ever-changing world of work, it is more important than ever to keep your knowledge of the latest developments in your sector, and your skills up to date.
+So right now is a good time to think about changing your approach to your own CPD.
+Take stock of your skillset and think about how you can demonstrate up-to-date skills and abilities.
+By doing so you can improve your performance at work and demonstrate your own commitment to your own continuous professional development and self-improvement journey.

 So where should you start?
 A good definition of Continuous Professional Development (CPD) is that it is the process of tracking and documenting the skills, knowledge, and experience that you gain both formally and informally as you work, beyond any initial training.
 It’s a record of what you experience, learn, and then apply and it should have an impact on your performance.